cs5250-24s/cs5250-24s/docs/asg2/index.md

       These settings are necessary for the proper functioning of VirtualBox guest additions, including shared folders support.

-    You are permitted to enable other features as per your project requirements.
+    Feel free to enable additional features as needed.
-    However, retain a copy of your kernel configuration file, as you will need to submit it along with your project.
+    However, please make sure to save a copy of your kernel configuration and include it in the zip file you submit.

 ### [Task 1: Developing a Kernel Module](task-module.md)